Shocks without shock capturing: Information geometric regularization of finite volume methods for Navier--Stokes-like

 Mitigating these effects requires the use of sophisticated approximate Riemann solvers to compute fluxes at cell interfaces, such as Harten--Lax--van Leer (HLL) and HLLC~\citep{harten1983upstream,toro1994restoration,toro2009riemann}.
 Those also involve nonlinear computations and intermediate variables, such as wave speeds.
 Together, the nonlinear computation of interface reconstructions and Riemann solvers requires that large temporary arrays be stored in device memory.
 Furthermore, they prevent the fusion of compute kernels that could otherwise compute these quantities in a single kernel pass.
 The confluence of these features prevents the aggregation of compute kernels that update grid-level quantities (such as fluxes) in place, resulting in computation and memory overhead.
+In contrast, the discrete flow Jacobian required by IGR uses a compact 3-point stencil and adds no temporary storage; the dominant savings come from eliminating the nonlinear stencil selection, smoothness indicators, and characteristic decompositions of WENO, not from avoiding gradient computation per se.
+Quantitative performance comparisons are provided in \citet{wilfong2025simulating}.
 Beyond these computational issues, the reliance on grid-aligned treatments used by these Riemann solver-driven approaches is suspected to give rise to the carbuncle phenomenon \cite{chauvat2005shock}.
 Linear schemes, such as the Lax--Friedrichs method discussed in \cref{s:lax}, avoid this shortcoming.

 IGR replaces shocks with smooth solutions \cite{cao2024information}.
-As illustrated in \cref{fig:FVWENOIGR}, this enables the use of higher-order reconstructions throughout, and thus foregoes nonlinear numerics in the form of limiters of Riemann solvers.
+As illustrated in \cref{fig:FVWENOIGR}, this enables the use of higher-order reconstructions throughout, and thus foregoes nonlinear numerics in the form of limiters or Riemann solvers.